 The remainder of the paper is structured as follows.
-Recent work in the field of cyber security has been elaborated in Section II.
-Section III provides a detailed problem formulation along with an overview of the proposed system architecture.
-In Section IV, we explain the proposed FHMM algorithm.
-Section V includes experiments performed.
+Recent work in the field of cyber security has been elaborated in Section~\ref{sect:related-work}.
+Section~\ref{sect:research-context} provides a detailed problem formulation along with an overview of the proposed system architecture.
+In Section~\ref{sect:methodology}, we explain the proposed FHMM algorithm.
+Section~\ref{sect:exp} includes experiments performed.
 We analyze the results of these experiments and provide a comprehensive comparison of FHMM with other commonly used sequence models for modelling attacker behaviour.
-Finally, Section VI summarizes and concludes the paper.
+Lastly, Section~\ref{sect:conclusion} summarizes and concludes the paper.